-VET COURSE SIS2115 (SIS20115)
+VET COURSE SIS2215 (SIS20115)

-General Visual Art is for students This qualification allows individuals to develop basic functional knowledge and skills for work in customer contact positions in the sport or community recreation industry.
+This qualification allows individuals to develop basic functional knowledge and skills for work in customer contact positions in the sport or community recreation industry.
 These individuals are competent in a range of administrative activities and functions within a team and under supervision.
 They are involved in mainly routine and repetitive tasks using practical skills and basic sport and recreation industry knowledge.

-Individuals work in locations such as sport and recreation centres or facilities and leisure and aquatic centres, assisting with the conduct of recreation activities and facility maintenance and operations.
+Individuals work in locations such as sport and recreation centres or facilities, and leisure and aquatic centres assisting with the conduct of recreation activities, and facility maintenance and operations.